Expats Land Grabbing Cases; Fast-Track Court In Offing - UrduPoint

 Expats Land Grabbing Cases; Fast-Track Court In Offing

-The government is nearing in to set up the first-ever Fast-Track court in federal capital for speedy retrieval of expatriates properties from land grabbers

-ISLAMABAD (UrduPoint / Pakistan Point News - 9th Oct, 2019 ) :The government is nearing in to set up the first-ever Fast-Track court in Federal capital for speedy retrieval of expatriates properties from land grabbers.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :The government is nearing in to set up the first-ever Fast-Track court in Federal capital for speedy retrieval of expatriates properties from land grabbers.

-The initiative is in advance stages as a final draft for establishment of Fast-Track court has been prepared by the Ministry of Law and Justice, Special Assistant to the Prime Minister on Overseas Pakistanis Sayed Zulfikar Abbas Bukhari told APP on Wednesday.
+The initiative is in advance stages as a final draft for establishment of Fast-Track court has been prepared by the Ministry of Law and Justice, Special Assistant to the Prime Minister on Overseas Pakistanis Sayed Zulfikar Abbas Bukhari told APP.

 Main objective of this initiative was to move forward for swift retrieval of valuable properties of Pakistanis living abroad from mafias and bring them to justice, he said.